09 January 2023 Add expertise tag Add service tag Add country tag

 The obligation to prepare financial statements in the Netherlands

-Virtually every Dutch corporate entity has the obligation to prepare financial statements.
-This obligation follows from the law and is usually incorporated in the statutes of the entity.
+Almost every Dutch corporate entity should prepare financial statements according to the law usually incorporated in the statutes of the entity.

-A foreign company with a branch in the Netherlands which is obliged to file its financial statements in its home country is also required to file a copy with the Trade Register of the Chamber of Commerce where the main Dutch office is located.
-In general a branch is not required to prepare its own (Dutch) financial statements, albeit a stand alone balance sheet and P&L is likely to be required for tax purposes.
+A foreign company with a branch in the Netherlands must file its financial statements in its home country and is required to file a copy with the Chamber of Commerce Trade Register, where the main Dutch office is located.
+A branch is not obliged to prepare its own (Dutch) financial statements, although a stand-alone balance sheet and P&L may be required for tax purposes.

 The relevance of the financial statements for businesses in the Netherlands